-52.244-6 Subcontracts for Commercial Items (AUG 2019).
-Clauses in paragraph (c) (1) are applicable to Seller for commercial items ordered by Buyer from Seller under this contract.
+52.244-6 Subcontracts for Commercial Items (NOV 2020).
+The clauses in paragraph (c)(1) apply when Seller is providing commercial items under the Contract.

 52.245-1 Government Property (JAN 2017).
 This clause applies if Government property is acquired or furnished for contract performance.
 "Government" shall mean Government throughout except the first time it appears in paragraph (g)(1) when "Government" shall mean the Government or the Buyer.